A term that is more often stumbled upon in everyday life is "SmartHome". But what is behind it? And do I really need that?

 Installation completed

-Now type the IP address (the same as you use to connect to Putty) in the address bar.
+Now enter the IP address (the same one you use to connect with Putty) in the address bar.

 If your Raspi has the IP address 192.168.0.2 then the link to FHEM would be 192.168.0.2:8083.

-What you see now is the first homepage of FHEM.
-Of course FHEM cannot do much in this first state.
-How you use the FHEM configuration page, protect it with a password and also activate a slightly more upbeat design you will find out in the following articles:
+What you see now is the first start page of FHEM.
+Of course, FHEM can't do much in this first state.
+In the following articles you will learn how to use the FHEM configuration page, protect it with a password and activate a slightly more upbeat design:

 FHEM – Secure access to the configuration interface